openvinotoolkit/openvino/src/plugins/intel_gpu/docs/dynamic_shape/in_memory_cache.md

 ## Motivation

-When creating a primitive_impl in the Dynamic Shape model, if each primitive_impls are created about the same primitive with the same type and input / output shapes, it creates duplicated primitive_impl including new cl kernel build for same kernel source. this may results in inefficiency and performance degradation due to build the exactly same cl kernel source code multiple times for same layout and primitive type on the run time for dynamic model.
+When creating a primitive_impl in the Dynamic Shape model, if each primitive_impls are created about the same primitive with the same type and input / output shapes, it creates duplicated primitive_impl including new cl kernel build for same kernel source. this may result in inefficiency and performance degradation due to build the exactly same cl kernel source code multiple times for same layout and primitive type on the run time for dynamic model.
 To resolve this issue, ImplementationCache handle is newly introduced.

 ## Property